 Variable hours employees

 If your part-time employees’ work hours differ from week to week or month to month (most common for workers on zero-hour contracts).
+However, calculating entitlement for employees on irregular hours can be difficult because it’s hard to know the hours they’ll work in advance.

 You should calculate this by doing the following: